TriggerMail/triggermail_sublimetext_plugin/README.md

 You can install the plugin directly from Github.
 See here for instructions: http://www.macdrifter.com/2012/08/install-sublime-packages-from-github.html

+* If these instructions do not work, try navigating to your packages folder and cloning this plugin directly into it.
+Then, open the settings file (as directed below) and change `use_cached` from true to false.

 ## Edit the settings file
 Press `Shift`+`Command`+`p` to get to the SublimeText command palette and pick `TriggerMail: open settings file`.
 Edit the configuration file to add your email address.
 The plugin will send email-client tests and previews to that address.